jianxu42/ReshapeJsonDemo/README.md

 4. Set up the custom connector in [Power Apps make portal](https://make.powerapps.com).
 5. Create the SharePoint list.
 6. Open the Power Apps from the portal, replace the custom connection and SharePoint list to verify if the function works.

+> Please check more details in the folders.